 Expiration: 10 seconds (This should be enough)

-- Based on the selected variation do your internal logic, same as if variations was there from previously bucketed visitor as in Step 2.
+- Based on the selected variation do your internal logic, the same as if variations were there from the previously bucketed visitor as in Step 2.

 - The experiment has to be set up. with a Site area that prevents it from firing, and be set to active.
-This could be achieved with including an unreachable Boolean JS condition.
+This could be achieved by including an unreachable Boolean JS condition.